pacse/SCiPNET/CS50xFP/deepwell/scps/049/addenda/Addendum%20049.4%3A%20Post-Incident%20Report%20Interview.md

 >
 > **Dr. Itkin:** Dr. Sherman noted in his report that you seemed to be mournful during your initial interview.
 >
 > **SCP-049:** Mourn- (*Pauses*) Perhaps.
-I had not thought that� It is lamentable that a fellow doctor became infected, but the work continues.
-Regrettable as� as it was, Dr. Hamm's death provided important insight.
+I had not thought that...
+It is lamentable that a fellow doctor became infected, but the work continues.
+Regrettable as... as it was, Dr. Hamm's death provided important insight.
 Living human subjects are the only way to proceed forward, I am decided.
 My cure is of little use on dead flesh, and I have gleaned all I can from your generous supply of corpses.
 My desires turn towards tending to those still living who suffer from the disease.
 >
 > **Dr. Itkin:** I'm afraid you're going to be disappointed.
 >
-> **SCP-049:** (*Laughs*)
-Oh doctor, I wouldn't be so sure.
+> **SCP-049:** (*Laughs*) Oh doctor, I wouldn't be so sure.
 >
 > [END LOG]
 >